kamailio/kamailio-wiki/docs/features/new-in-5.8.x.md

   - rpc command to perform a dmq sync action
   - option to dmq sync a single htable via rpc
   - rpc command to perform a dmq resync action
+  - added column packing features

+### http_client

+  - added parameter timeout_mode (timeout in seconds or milliseconds)

 ### imc

   - added function to check if a room is active
   - added function to check if a user is member of a chat room

+### ims_charging

+  - implemented restore of Ro sessions from database
+  - enhancements to make module compatible to other charging servers

+### ims_dialog

+  - added support for database backend
+  - added function to get dialog by hash entry and id

+### ims_ipsec_pcscf

+  - add optional AoR argument to ipsec_destroy()
+  - new function to destroy IPSec based on Contact and received IP and port
+  - add q value to Security-Server header for IPSec
+  - options for ipsec_forward() to use Via or try TCP

+### ims_qos

+  - added suspend_transaction parameter
+  - option to use received ip, port and proto from via
+  - option to set DLG_MOBILE_ORIGINATING for rx_add_media_component_description_avp()

+### ims_registrar_pcscf

+  - option to delay record expiration instead of immediate delete

 ### ipops

   - create container items on demand for `srv` and `naptr` functions

+### lost

+  - support of shape representations (as in RFC5491) and new 3d parameter

 ### mqueue